Care of Purple Fountain Grass

 Perennial or Annual?
 It is a perennial in places where temperatures rarely fall below 20° Fahrenheit.
 And considered an annual in colder type weather.

-How big does purple Fountain grass grow?
+How big does Purple Fountain grass grow?

 They will grow about five ft. tall and about the same width.
 In cooler regions, they need to be cut down to the ground and covered with mulch, especially in the higher elevations of the Southwest.
 They pop out in late spring or early summer.
 I have seen many landscapers and gardeners pull these plants out in mid-spring thinking they have died.

-Plant this ornamental grass in good loamy garden or potting soil.
+Plant this ornamental grass in a good loamy garden or potting soil.
 Do not fertilize during the mid-summer months, only in spring and fall.
 It is best to use a good all-purpose fertilizer during early spring or fall.

 Purple Fountain Grass – Designed by Freepik.com